AdobeDocs/uxp-indesign/src/pages/resources/recipes/html-events/index.md

 Scripts and plugins

 **In plugins**, you will need to enable `allowCodeGenerationFromStrings` if you would like to use the inline event handlers shown above. <br></br>
-IMPORTANT: Be sure you know about the [manifest permissions](../../../plugins/concepts/manifest/#permissionsdefinition) module before you proceed.
+IMPORTANT: Please read about the [manifest permissions](../../../plugins/concepts/manifest/#permissionsdefinition) module before you proceed.

-**In scripts**, these permissions are fixed to '' and you cannot alter them. //(TODO Add link to details)
+**In scripts**, since you cannot add inline event listeners, this permission is not applicable.

+## System requirements
+Please make sure your local environment uses the following application versions before proceeding.
+- InDesign v18.5 or higher
+- UXP version v7.1 or higher
+- Manifest version v5 or higher

-## Example
+## Examples

+**Declaring event listeners in JavaScript**

 <CodeBlock slots="heading, code" repeat="2" languages="HTML, JavaScript" />